ruudy-es/Metronic-Crud-Generator-Bundle/README.md

             override_resource_locations: []
             add_resource_locations_ []

-Locations you add on override will be included before default bundle Dirs, locations you add, after.CrudCommand.php
+Locations defined on override will be included before default bundle Dirs, locations you add, after.
-                                                                                                    GenerateCommand.php

 Usage
 =====

-// TODO explain dependencie on metronic and how to generate Aplication bundle or link it

-After the installation you have 2 options:
+After installation you have 2 options:

-1. Extend the bundle with your own Company/StoreBundle (take care that you need the views
+1. Extend the bundle with your own Company/StoreBundle (take care of the views you need)
 2. Use the bundle generated in src/Application/Ruudy

-Now just have to generate your Entities and This
+Entity class is needed in the process, so create it if you dont have it:

+    $ php app/console generate:doctrine:entity

+Or just run and follow the steps:

+    $ php app/console ruudy:metronic-crud-generator:crud

+Command will create Controllers, form types, views and tests.

 This bundle comes with basic layout template based on Metronic Bundle, you can extend it

-php app/console doctrine:generate:entity